syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Axis.md

 ![]( Axis_images/MaxLabels.png)

-### AutoScrollingDelta
+### Auto scrolling

-[`AutoScrollingDelta`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis~AutoScrollingDelta.html) is used to ensure that the specified range of data is always visible in the chart.
+[`AutoScrollingDelta`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis~AutoScrollingDelta.html) property is used to ensure that the specified range of data is always visible in the chart.
 It always shows the recently added data points at the end and scrolling will be reset to the end of the range whenever a new point is added.

 By adding [`SFChartZoomPanBehavior`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFChartZoomPanBehavior.html) to the chart, you can scroll to see the previous datapoints.

-### AutoScrollingDeltaType
+### Auto scrolling delta type

 In [`SFDateTimeAxis`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFDateTimeAxis.html), you can apply auto scrolling delta value in years, months, days, hours, minutes, seconds and milliseconds by setting [`AutoScrollingDeltaType`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis~AutoScrollingDelta.html) property.

-### AutoScrollingMode
+### Auto scrolling mode

 [`AutoScrollingMode`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis~AutoScrollingMode.html) property can be used to determine whether the axis should be scrolled from start position or end position.
 The default value of [`AutoScrollingMode`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFAxis~AutoScrollingMode.html) is `End`.